Factbox: UK PM's Brexit 'plan B' - What happens next in parliament?

 Some lawmakers want to shift control of the process away from government and give parliament the chance to define Brexit.
 If successful, this could have a profound effect, giving lawmakers who want to block, delay or renegotiate Brexit a possible legal route to do so.

-Other lawmakers have proposed alternatives to May’s deal in order to gauge support for them and persuade the prime minister to change course by seeking closer EU ties or holding a second referendum on leaving.
+Other lawmakers have proposed alternatives to May’s deal to gauge support for them and persuade the prime minister to change course by seeking closer EU ties or holding a second referendum.

 Lawmakers are officially discussing a bland statement saying they have debated May’s next steps.
 But, using a parliamentary device known as an amendment, some hope to turn it into something that will persuade or force May into taking a different path.

 So far 14 amendments have been put forward.
-The Speaker, John Bercow, will announce at around 1300 GMT on Tuesday which of these have been selected for debate and a vote.
+The Speaker, John Bercow, will announce at around 1300 GMT on Tuesday which of these have been selected for debate and vote.

 Voting on these amendments will take place one by one from 1900 GMT.
 Each vote takes around 15 minutes and the result is read out in parliament.